The people will save their government, if the government itself will allow them.

 Reform ND?
 What happened to Reform Fargo?

 They're both us!
-Officially our 501(c)(4) non-profit is registered as Reform North Dakota with a doing-business-as designation of Reform Fargo.
+Officially our 501(c)(4) non-profit is registered as Reform North Dakota (and always has been) with a doing-business-as designation of Reform Fargo.
 As we have been shifting to focus on combating statewide attacks on voting rights, expect to see content branded as both Reform ND and Reform Fargo from time to time.
-The need to improve election systems is not just a Fargo problem, it's a statewide one, as clearly demonstrated by all of the support and enthusiasm we've received from across the state, from Bowman to Bathgate... and everywhere in between.

 1. Vote splitting is an electoral effect in which the distribution of votes among multiple similar candidates reduces the chance of winning for any of those candidates, increasing the chance of winning for a dissimilar candidate.